 The Company has an effective system of internal controls corresponding with its size, nature of business and complexity of operations.
 The internal control mechanism comprises of a well-defined organizational structure with clearly defined authority and responsibility levels and comprehensive documented policies, guidelines and procedures governing the operations of respective business areas and functions.
 These controls have been designed to safeguard the assets and interests of the Company and its stakeholders and also ensure compliance with Company's policies, procedures and applicable regulations.
 Owing to continuously evolving business practices, these controls are regularly updated by the management.
+However, there have been some weaknesses identified in the internal controls in specific revenue stream, including override of certain internal controls by senior management officials, which too have since been addressed and appropriate actions have been/are being undertaken to tighten controls.

-The Company's focus on technology and automation has driven the establishment of appropriate automated controls and has further enhanced the existing control framework.
 A robust Enterprise Resource Planning (ERP) system is used for accounting across locations.
 The Company also has Shared Service Centre (SSC) and Customer Relationship Management (CRM) application supporting centralized and standardized procurement, payment and approval processes.
 These systems enhance the reliability of financial and operational information by facilitating system-driven control activities, segregation of duties and enabling stricter controls.
+The Company is continuously exploring systemic improvements to its current processes, including integration of systems/ applications, minimization of manual intervention with high focus on centralization of activities, wherever possible.